 Deproteination of Blood:

 1 ml of blood is transferred to a boiling tube containing 7 ml of water then 1 ml of 10% sodium tungstate is added mixed well followed by 1 ml of 2/3 N H2SO4 with shaking.
 It is allowed to stand for 10 minutes, it is then filtered.
 This filtrate is called tungstic acid blood filtrate and is taken as a test sample.

 2ml of tungstic acid blood filtrate is transferred to folin-wu tube graduated at 25 ml mark and to other similar folin-wu tubes 2 ml of standard glucose solution and 2ml of water as Blank is added.
 To each of the three tubes, 2 ml of alkaline CuSO4 is added.
-Now the surface of the mixture is in line with 4ml mark of the Folin-Wu tube.
+Now the surface of the mixture is in line with the 4ml mark of the Folin-Wu tube.
 The folin-wu tubes are placed in a boiling water bath exactly for 8 minutes.
 It is cooled under running water.
-To each of the tube, 2 ml of the phosphomolybdic acid solution is added.
+To each of the tubes, 2 ml of the phosphomolybdic acid solution is added.
 After 1 minute it is diluted with water up to the mark.
 The solution is transferred to a suitable tube and OD is read at 680nm.

 - The normal blood sugar level ranges from 8 to 120 mg / 100ml of Blood

 - In mild diabetic conditions value if blood glucose from 140-300 mg / 100ml of blood and in severe diabetic conditions value is up to 1200mg / 100ml of blood have been noted.

 - Low blood sugar level values are formed in insulin administration, Addison’s disease, hypoglycemia, and hypopituitarism.